corranwebster/toga/docs/en/topics/backends.md

 In comparison to the current system, this makes the following changes:

 - the notion of a "platform", or the linking between platforms and backends, is diminished.
 In practice, most of the time an application will have a well-controlled environment and so there will be exactly one backend.
-A regular entyrpoint search should be enough, augmented by the ability to override with an environment variable to force selection which would be used by developers who happen to have multiple backends in an environment.
+A regular entrypoint search should be enough, augmented by the ability to override with an environment variable to force selection which would be used by developers who happen to have multiple backends in an environment.
 - This has the side-effect of making support for new platforms easier: there is no need to update `toga.platforms._TOGA_PLATFORMS` every time a new platform comes along (eg. currently OpenBSD isn't in this list, and isn't listed as an entrypoint for Gtk or Qt backends, but I would expect the GTK or Qt backends to work on a correctly configured system).
 - we might want to have a manually curated list of "preferred backends" for each platform, but even them that feels like a problem for Briefcase more than Toga.
 - the backend "factory" modules can be dispensed with completely.